 - 14. Article 8(5) of the Slot Regulation requires ACNL to take into account the WASG when allocating slots except where the WASG conflicts with Community law, affects the independence of the slot coordinator and does not aim at improving efficient use of airport capacity.
-With respect to the articles 6.10.1 and 6.10.3 of the WASG remains that ACNL is only responsible for the allocation of available slots.
-If the airport managing body makes fewer slots available than there are historic rights, ACNL simply cannot allocate all requested slots based on the provisions of the Slot Regulation. - 15.
-This raises the following question: what priority rules should the slot coordinator apply in a situation where historic rights are exceeded? - 16.
-Prioritising is as specific as possible; the aim is to solve the exceedance of the relevant coordination parameter. - 17.
-The air carrier will get as much freedom as possible in contributing to solve the exceedance.
-For instance: - a. if a night curfew would be exceeded the air carrier can choose (if possible within the other coordination parameters) to retime slots of its choice; - b. if stand capacity for larger aircraft would be exceeded the air carrier can choose to change aircraft type or to retime the slot; - c. if a seasonal limit would be exceeded the air carrier can choose which (series of) slots are eligible for not allocating. - 18.
-ACNL will use the principle of proportionality as included in the best practice paper for managing temporary capacity reduction (17 July 2020) issued by the World Airport Slot Board (WASB).
-This paper contains the following principle: "Any mandatory schedule reductions must be spread across all affected airlines that utilise the affected infrastructure, in a fair, transparent, and non-discriminatory manner by a slot coordinator acting independently." and provision: "The required schedule reductions will be measured based on a defined time period where congestion occurs and/or as a total per day, providing that a fair distribution of cancellations across carriers is ensured.". - 19.
-ACNL believes that such method based on proportionality is more suitable than an allocation method based on priority rules, like the priority rules for the allocation for slots in the slot pool (as described in Articles 8 and 10 of the Slot Regulation and in the Policy rule regarding Additional Allocation criteria). - a.
-The method of proportionality aligns with the principle of the WASB best practice paper. - b.
-ACNL has conducted a simulation study of the announced capacity reduction of Amsterdam Airport Schiphol.
-Both the method of proportionality as the method of priority rules were evaluated on the effects on factors like effective period, connectivity, competition and environment and on the spread of the impact across air carriers.
-The two methods didn't significantly differentiate on the factors mentioned, however the impact on individual air carriers was spread significantly inequal. - c.
-Because of the short announcement period (coordination parameters are determined twice a year ultimately one week before air carriers have to submit their slot requests) it is more difficult for air carriers to anticipate on future allocation criteria.
-A method based on proportionality does not have this disadvantage.
+With respect to the articles 6.10.1 and 6.10.3 of the WASG remains that ACNL is only responsible for the allocation of available capacity.
+If the airport managing body makes fewer capacity available than there are historic rights, ACNL simply cannot allocate (initially) all requested historic slots based on the provisions of the Slot Regulation. - 15.
+This raises the following question: what principles and priority rules should the slot coordinator apply in a situation where historic rights are exceeded?

+Principles and priority rules

+- 16. Prioritising is as specific as possible; the aim is to solve the exceedance of the relevant coordination parameter by: - Securing the limits set; - Touching the historic rights to the minimum extent; - Maximising the utilisation of the capacity. - 17.
+ACNL will use the principle of proportionality with a holistic view in spreading mandatory schedule amendments across the air carriers involved (as included in the best practice paper for managing temporary capacity reduction (17 July 2020) issued by the World Airport Slot Board (WASB).
+This paper contains the following principle: "Any mandatory schedule reductions must be spread across all affected airlines that utilise the affected infrastructure, in a fair, transparent, and non-discriminatory manner by a slot coordinator acting independently." and provision: "The required schedule reductions will be measured based on a defined time period where congestion occurs and/or as a total per day, providing that a fair distribution of cancellations across carriers is ensured". - 18.
+ACNL will take into consideration the time the historic rights can be preserved.
+Considerations are among others and not limited to: - a. consequences of exceeding the coordination parameter; - b. possible underutilisation of the coordination parameter; - c. the possibility to set arrangements (e.g. allocations under conditions) with the air carriers to prevent exceedance of the parameters as included in the capacity declaration and or the underlying constraints (e.g. an environmental limit); - d. pending legal proceedings; - e. the number of seasons in which the exceedance in terms of historic slots is expected to be solved by slots returned to the slot pool; - f. the lead time for air carriers to implement the mandatory schedule amendments.

+The time historic rights can be preserved will vary between only the season in allocation and 5 consecutive similar seasons (in total 5 years).

+- 19. The air carrier will get as much freedom as possible in contributing to solve the exceedance.
+For instance: - a. if a night movement restriction would be exceeded the air carrier can choose (if possible within the other coordination parameters) to retime slots of its choice; - b. if stand capacity for larger aircraft would be exceeded the air carrier can choose to change aircraft type or to retime the slot; - c. if a seasonal limit would be exceeded the air carrier can choose which (series of) slots are eligible for not allocating.